bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 			base: # Environment. base is the default.
 		 	- srv/salt # path to salt state files

-	You can have multiple environments (dev, staging etc) but git branches may be better for this?
+	You can have multiple environments (dev, staging etc).

 ## Testing State Files